opensvc/docs.opensvc.com/source/agent.service.task.rst

 Tasks Operations
 ****************

-Print a service tasks and their scheduling status
+Print a Service Tasks and their Scheduling Status
 +++++++++++++++++++++++++++++++++++++++++++++++++

 ::